paradigmn/ultrastar_pitch/README.md

 The software takes a timed USDX file and the corresponding audio file.
 The song is converted into a mono wav file and gets split into the predefined audio segments.
 These chunks are divided into blocks to be fourier transformed and averaged.
 The output is fed into a neuronal network to determine the pitch.

 The deep learning model was trained by a large karaoke database.
 The model structure can be derived from its name.
-E.g: "tf2\_256\_96\_12\_astft\_pca\_0.model" stands for a tensorflow 2 model, which takes 256 input values, has a hidden layers with 96 nodes and 12 outputs.
-Furthermore the input was averaged short time fourier transformed and decomposed with PCA.
-The model revision is 0.
+E.g: "tf2\_256\_96\_12\_stft\_pca\_median.model" stands for a tensorflow 2 model, which takes 256 input values, has a hidden layers with 96 nodes and 12 outputs.
+Furthermore the input was short time fourier transformed and decomposed with PCA.
+The pitch was determined by calculating the median of the block pitches.

 ### accuracy
 The precision of this method changes greatly with the analyzed audio.
 For example a ballad with slow background music and a strong female voice can get an accuracy of over 90%, while a rock song with loud background music and a rough male voice can drop below 30%.